-C. Pre-requisite Requirement
+D. Pre-requisite Requirement

-AHTA requires an intern to complete the Introduction to Horticultural Therapy course and one additional required horticultural therapy course (6 semester credits) of his or her choice prior to beginning an internship.
+A student is required to complete the Introduction to Horticultural Therapy course and additional required horticultural therapy course, a total of 6 semester credits, prior to beginning an internship.

-D. Duration and Hours of Internship
+E. Duration and Hours of Internship

 The duration of an internship is 480 hours.
 Once an internship begins it must be completed within a minimum of 3 months and a maximum of 2 years totaling 480 hours.